stescobedo92/Market.API/README.md

 # Market.API
-Simple RESTful API built with Net6 to show how to create RESTful services using a decoupled, maintainable architecture.
+Simple RESTful API built with NET 6 to show how to create RESTful services using a decoupled, maintainable architecture.

 ## Frameworks and Libraries
 - [ASP.NET Core 2.2](https://docs.microsoft.com/pt-br/aspnet/core/?view=aspnetcore-2.2);